-In the CAREFUL EDGE-X project, Fraunhofer IMS is working with further partners to develop an intelligent solution for care that works by contactless recording and local processing of vital parameters via edge computing. »With our Gaia-X standardized solution, we want to consider both in- and outpatient care applications in order to relieve caregivers in their daily work,« summarizes Caroline Reßing, project manager for contactless vital sign measurements at Fraunhofer IMS.
+In the CAREFUL EDGE-X project, Fraunhofer IMS is working with further partners to develop an intelligent solution for care that works by contactless recording and local processing of vital parameters via edge computing. »With our Gaia-X standardized solution, we want to consider both in- and outpatient care applications in order to relieve caregivers in their daily work,« summarizes Caroline Reßing, project manager in the field of contactless vital sign measurements at Fraunhofer IMS.

 In the project, the Fraunhofer IMS contributes the know-how for contactless sensor technology to record vital parameters in an intelligent nursing room.
-Together with other devices such as a nursing bed, a seat cushion and a nursing robot, the data will be validated and used to optimize care.
+Together with other sensory advanced devices such as a nursing bed, a seat cushion and a nursing robot, the data will be validated and used to optimize care.
 Communication between the devices is handled via a digital care platform and software.
 The CAREFUL EDGE-X project therefore connects the fields of nursing, robotics and smart living and enables cross-sector use.
-Local data processing at the edge reduces energy consumption in cloud data centers, which benefits climate and environmental protection.
+Local data processing in the edge device reduces energy consumption for communication and in cloud data centers, which benefits climate and environmental protection.

 In addition to medical applications, our contactless vital sign measurement can also be used for operating machines and driving cars to achieve more safety on the road and in production.
 In the latter case, we are also involved in the automation of processes in pharmaceutical production, on which we report more in the following project.